-The 47 candidate proteins were filtered according to specific criteria (Figure S1) to obtain a list of the best potential markers for future use.
+The 47 candidate proteins were filtered according to specific criteria (Supplementary Figure S1) to obtain a list of the best potential markers for future use.
 Proteins with signal peptides that had previously been detected in a proteomic analysis of C. albicans vesicle-depleted culture medium (VDM) [31], and proteins with more than 5 predicted transmembrane domains were not considered the best marker candidates.
 This was because proteins with signal peptides that have been detected in VDM are likely secreted canonically as well as in EVs, hence they would not be EV-specific markers.
 Furthermore, though marker candidates with numerous transmembrane domains such as GSC1 are likely to be secreted specifically in EVs, they may prove difficult to work with in subsequent applications.
 Following this refinement, 22 proteins were identified as ideal C. albicans EV positive markers (Figure 7).
+These included trans-plasma membrane proteins such as the Sur7 family proteins orf19.6741, and Sur7 (Pfam: PF06687) and the MARVEL family protein Nce102 (Pfam: PF01284).
+A number of GTPases which associate with the plasma membrane (Arf3, Cdc42, Rac1, Rho1, Rho3) and secretory pathway (Sec4, Ypt31) respectively were also determined to be ideal marker candidates.
+The 22 proteins were only present in clusters C1-C4 and C8 of the heatmap in Figure 5 which included only proteins that were consistently enriched across all four proteomics experiments.
+Metadata regarding these proteins including their localisation and associated GO terms are provided in Supplementary Data S8.

 The process for defining candidate EV positive markers was repeated to identify potential EV negative markers.
 Specifically, the lists of exclusive and significantly enriched WCL proteins from each strain were compared (Figure 6B).
 Sixty-two proteins were selected as potential negative EV markers (Supplementary Table S2).
 These candidates were refined to a short-list of 7 proteins which have been fluorescently tagged or detected by Western blot in previous literature.
 The 7 proteins are located in the mitochondria (Lpd1, Sod2), vacuole (Apr1, Cpy1, Lap41), cell wall (Gpm1), and actin cortical patches (Abp1).